github/developer.github.com/content/webhooks/index.md

 deploy to your production server.
 You're only limited by your imagination.

-Each webhook can be installed [on an organization][org-hooks] or [a specific respository][repo-hooks].
+Each webhook can be installed [on an organization][org-hooks] or [a specific repository][repo-hooks].
 Once installed, they will be triggered each time one or more subscribed events occurs on that organization or repository.